ryan-mcclue/unsw/gens4015/final-project.md

     A repeated phrase to ensure passing is "I'm focused on the essential to the exclusion of all else" On failure, you enter a solitary 'comfort room'.
 No human contact or emotional discussions.

-  * Advancements in aerospace-engineering have allowed humans to spend a large amount of time in space.
-    Improved cosmic radiation protection and technology to inhibit the negative affects of prolonged exposure to microgravity (such as electric muscle stimulants)
-  * Advancements in neuroscience have allowed the ability to reliably determine someone's mood/emotion from sensor readings.
-    Detecting variations in a person's vital signs, vocal tones, pupil activity, body language etc.

 In *Blade Runner*, scientific advancements are pursued in order to develop